haraka/Haraka/docs/Results.md

 #### add

-Store some information.
+Store information.
 Most calls to `results` will append data to the lists in the connection.
 The following lists are available:

     pass  - names of tests that passed